5 tips to land your next role in the midst of layoff season

 CG Animation

-Focussing on motion, the Animator’s role to determine the realistic movement of CG elements such as creatures, objects and effects in a scene.
-There are different types of animation which you can read more about in our previous article – but in this case it falls under 3D.
+Focusing on motion, the Animator’s role to determine the realistic movement of CG elements such as creatures, objects and effects in a scene.
+There are different types of animation which you can read more about in another article – but in this case it falls under 3D.

 Roto Artist